Your Guide to Virginia's Repossession Laws

 What Happens After a Repossession in Virginia?

 Virginia law requires lenders to give a minimum 15-day notice to borrowers whose vehicles will be sold.
 In this written notice, the lender must indicate the date and time of the sale and the total amount you must pay to redeem the vehicle.
-Once your vehicle is sold, the certificate of title will no longer be in your name.

 Do I Still Owe After a Repossession in Virginia?